Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Delete HTML Elements
+Deleting elements is very simple.
+All you have to do is remove everything from the opening to the closing of the element and it will be removed.
+No extra code is needed.

 ## Change the Color of Text
 ## Use CSS Selectors to Style Elements
 ## Use a CSS Class to Style an Element